Oakfield (CDP), Maine

 Oakfield is a census-designated place (CDP) and the primary village in the town of Oakfield, Aroostook County, Maine, United States.
-It is in the northwest corner of the town, on both sides of the East Branch Mattawamkeag River.
-Interstate 95 passes through the CDP north of the village center, with access from Exit 286 (River Road).
+It is in the northwestern corner of the town, on both sides of the East Branch Mattawamkeag River.
+Interstate 95 passes through the CDP, north of the village center, with access from Exit 286 (River Road).
 I-95 leads east 18 mi to the Canada–United States border at Houlton, and southwest 101 mi to Bangor.

 Oakfield was first listed as a CDP prior to the 2020 census.